lacikovaM/first-impression/README.md

 2. **Technical Team**

-I was part of a technical team for technical clearance of the hybrid (online/physical) convention hall.
+I was part of a technical team for technical clearance of the hybrid (online/physical) conference hall.
 Firstly, I underwent thorough training and familiarization with the equipment and OBS program.
 Secondly, I conducted three dress rehearsals before the live broadcast.
 Finally, during the live broadcast, I communicated with my colleagues in the studio (who managed the order of guest speakers) and in the hall (e.g.: assistants, host/moderator, sound engineer, cameraman).
-We all   solve any technical issues  quickly and swiftly to make sure the flow of the conference is smooth.
+We all solved any technical issues  quickly and swiftly to make sure the flow of the conference was smooth.

 ![xxx](images-01/corner.png)

 # MY WORK
+Here are examples so of work I have done over the past year and a half.
+Some were not project with a specific target I just drew what had crossed my mind in that particular moment.
+The drawing evolves on the sketch page and grows like a tree.
+It branches out and develops as my ideas on the page.
 ![xxx](images-01/eheheh4.png)
 ![xxx](images-01/my_fan_art.png)